tilln/jmeter-wssecurity/README.md

 ### Support for 3rd party samplers

-Samplers that are not JMeter core functionality, such as [JMeter-Plugins](http://jmeter-plugins.org), can also be used if they provide a getter/setter pair to access a String property that contains the sampler's payload that is to be signed or encrypted.
+Samplers that are not JMeter core functionality, such as [JMeter-Plugins](http://jmeter-plugins.org), can also be used if they provide either a JMeter StringProperty or a public String getter/setter to access the sampler's payload with the SOAP message.

+In that case, the JMeter property `jmeter.wssecurity.samplerPayloadAccessors` can be set to specify the class name and property name as in the following examples.

+The SMTP Sampler stores the payload in the TestElement property ["SMTPSampler.message"](https://github.com/apache/jmeter/blob/v4_0/src/protocol/mail/org/apache/jmeter/protocol/smtp/sampler/SmtpSampler.java#L91).
+So, it would be configured for this plugin via `jmeter.wssecurity.samplerPayloadAccessors=org.apache.jmeter.protocol.smtp.sampler.SmtpSampler."SMTPSampler.message"`.
+Note the quotes around the property name if it contains a dot.

-In that case, the JMeter property `jmeter.wssecurity.samplerPayloadAccessors` can be used to specify the class and member name (without the get/set prefix) which the Pre-Processor will access at run time via Reflection.
+Alternatively, if there is no such JMeter property, a Bean property can be used (without the get/set prefix), which the Pre-Processor will access at run time via Reflection.

 Suppose a sampler like the following: